alphagov/forms/design/prototype-version-1/prototype-tested.md

 - Concerns about reordering many pages
 - Users could reorder pages, but took an extra moment to check if it worked
   > “Did that actually do anything... yeah it's working” - P1
-- Users perceived the page list in different ways due to the additional generated pages - another pointed out that it could be difficult for them with the amount of information (numbering questions was suggested to help them)
+- Users perceived the page list in different ways due to the additional generated pages - another pointed out that it could be difficult for them because of the amount of information (numbering questions was suggested to help them)

 #### **User comments**